Updated: Nov 17

 The combination of mandatory work stoppages, travel restrictions, and the extended holiday of COVID-19 is hitting China hard, and are predicted to cause a big disruption in the solar industry supply chain.
 We can expect to see greater pressure on workers to be more productive with no change in compensation as companies try to maintain market share.

 Most of the world’s lithium-ion battery manufacturers also call China home.
 This means that coronavirus is predicted to have a similar impact on the lithium-ion battery storage industry.

 Electric Vehicles Batteries

-There are a range of materials being used in batteries for electric vehicles.
-Lithium-ion batteries are utilized in the majority of all-electric and plug-in hybrid electric vehicles; nickel-metal-hydride are common for hybrid cars; and newer materials are being introduced, such as lithium polymer and lithium iron phosphate, with more on the horizon to challenge those in commonly used.
+There is a range of materials being used in batteries for electric vehicles.
+Lithium-ion batteries are utilized in the majority of all-electric and plug-in hybrid electric vehicles; nickel-metal-hydride is common for hybrid cars; and newer materials are being introduced, such as lithium polymer and lithium iron phosphate, with more on the horizon to challenge those commonly used.

 The electric vehicle (EV) revolution is picking up the pace, with countries and some US states now mandating deadlines to phase out petrol and diesel engine cars.
 Electric vehicles are one of the replacement options, however, EV batteries are expensive and relatively inefficient.
 Until recently, electric vehicles have struggled to travel further than 200 miles on a single charge, and the recharge time makes cross country trips a long and arduous ordeal.